gioZAK/easy_vape/README.md

 - Steps:
     1. Click on the Account Menu, on the top left.
-    2. Select Register
+    2. Select Register.
     3. Fill up the form.
     4. Check your e-mail.
     5. Click on the link and confirm.

 - Outcome:
-    - Pass, user is now registered and able to log in.
+    - Pass.
+User is now registered and able to login.

 - Click here to see the graphic example.